LucasDelfino92/morrowindsharp/readme.md

 ### Is this guide compatible with Beautiful Cities of Morrowind?

+Short answer: no.
-According to RandomPal, it is.
-However, expect no support from me if you decide to install it.
+Long answer: according to RandomPal, it is.
+But I'm not going to waste supporting such an installation if you decide to go through with it.

 ### Is (X) mod compatible with Morrowind Sharp?

-I can only try to give an educated guess.
-At the end of the day, there's no substitute for reading a mod's description and checking for compatibility in [**TES3View**](https://github.com/Sigourn/morrowind-sharp/blob/master/tools.md#checking-for-conflicts).
-Instructions on how to use this tool are provided in this link.
+If you have to ask, then no.

 ### Do you have a Patreon I can contribute to?